kal-kyokya/kal-kyokya/upWork/Chercheur pour une plateforme d'innovation mondiale/Researcher Notebook.md

    [Emesent — LiDAR autonome pour inspection d’ouvrages (drone/à pied/véhicule)](https://emesent.com), [Video demonstration](https://youtu.be/bPBHQKEwj5U?si=H8wt-aKMbnBehAos)<br />

 🔹 **Why it matters to Futtech:**
-   Drone Technology is much more than a fun tool to use for video recording, it is a door through which the drone pilot opens himself up to a unverse of possibilities.
+   Drone Technology is much more than a fun tool to use for video recording, it is a door through which the drone pilot opens himself up to a universe of possibilities.
 Futtech's birth is also the birth of a worldview that opens my mind to many different use cases across various sectors.
 Futtech using drone is the beginning of a journey.<br />

 🔹 **Knowledge extraction, possible adaptation / experiment:**
    This idea revealed itself to me due to my interest in drone technology, that's a given.
 In thThis particular instance makes use of a LiDAR sensor in order to generate a 3D map of the surrounding environment, which had me thinking of an image I saved on PC about 'How Automated Vehicles Work'.
 Finding these technologies to not be as foreign is an indication of growth.<br />